BigCart69421/Parrissoft/README.md

-# parrissoft
+# Parrissoft
-Simple Python based, command line, simple operating system Called Parrisoft
+Simple Python based, command line, simple operating system Called Parrissoft Also feel free to use however, but a little credit is nice.